gokayfem/ComfyUI_VLM_nodes/README.md

 ## GPU lifecycle

 - **ComfyUI managed (BF16)** is the default and preferred path.
-Models use ComfyUI's model patcher, load only for execution, and can be offloaded by its normal VRAM manager.
+BF16 is used only when the active device reports support; otherwise the node safely falls back to FP16 on CUDA/ROCm/Metal/XPU or FP32 on CPU.
 - **4-bit/8-bit** models and llama.cpp own external allocators.
 Before loading, the nodes ask ComfyUI to free the required space; unloading closes the exact owned model and then requests a soft cache cleanup.
-Small quantized models stay together on ComfyUI's active CUDA device.
-The 27B+ catalog entries use Accelerate placement so generation retains GPU headroom; any required disk offload remains inside the model's ComfyUI directory.
+Small quantized models stay on ComfyUI's active device instead of assuming GPU zero.
+Large-model Accelerate placement is enabled on CUDA/ROCm/XPU; any disk offload remains inside the model's ComfyUI directory.
 - `unload_after=false` caches one model per node instance for fast repeated queues.
 Turn it on for maximum reclamation between prompts.
 - A connected `video_frames` batch becomes the primary visual input.
 The